Appeals court ruling keeps Biden student debt plan on hold

 But in the Texas ruling on Thursday, U.S. District Judge Mark Pittman — an appointee of Trump based in Fort Worth — said the HEROES ACT did not provide the authorization that the Biden administration claimed it did.

-White House Press Secretary Karine Jean-Pierre has said that so far, 26 million people had applied for debt relief, and 16 million people had already had their relief approved.
-The Department of Education would “quickly process their relief once we prevail in court,” she said after the ruling in Texas.
+Karine Jean-Pierre has said that so far, 26 million people had applied for debt relief, and 16 million people had already had their relief approved.
+After the Texas ruling, the administration stopped accepting applications.

+“Courts have issued orders blocking our student debt relief program,” the Education Department said on its federal student aid website.
+“As a result, at this time, we are not accepting applications.
+We are seeking to overturn those orders.”

 The legal challenges have created confusion about whether borrowers who expected to have debt canceled will have to resume making payments come Jan.
 1, when a pause prompted by the COVID-19 pandemic is set to expire.